316L stainless steel, tripartite

 The reverse of the Spiral is equally attractive.
 It features a sapphire crystal display caseback encompassed with an engraved serial number.
 Peering through the glass is the engine of the spiral: the venerable ETA 2824 automatic movement.

 Each movement is tested and regulated in 3 positions by a watchmaker.
 The amplitude and beat error are also evaluated.
-On a full wind, the timing is expected to be well within -3/+6 sec/day.
+On a full wind, the timing is expected to be within -5/+6 sec/day.

 In French (the language used in early watchmaking,) "spiral" means hairspring — the component that inspired the design of the Codek Spiral.
 The hairspring not only keeps the time, but is also the metaphorical heartbeat and soul of every mechanical watch.